 While the aim of this report, as set out in the terms of reference, is not to judge different drug policy regimes or to propose drug policy reforms, it cannot be overlooked that different policy approaches may have likewise different outcomes and consequences, particularly as concerns consequences for individuals caught using illicit drugs.
 This fact must be observed when estimating drug-related public expenditure and looking into cost-benefit ratios.

-Existing studies and recent EMCDDA data for 16 EU countries show that the largest share of drug-related public expenditure is allocated to supply reduction activities, representing between 82% and 35% of the total drug spending being an average of 62% of the total drug-related public expenditure.
+Existing studies and recent EMCDDA data from 16 EU countries show that the largest share of drug-related public expenditure is allocated to supply reduction activities, representing between 82% and 35% of the total drug spending being an average of 62% of the total drug-related public expenditure.

 Attempts have been made to estimate the allocation of funds for different types of drug-related initiatives, but special caution is required when making comparisons between countries, as studies have still neither applied an harmonized classification of expenditure nor comparable methods to make estimates.

+Failure to disaggregate drug policy expenditures on supply reduction from the broad policy domains is a major obstacle for accurate policy mapping and for the development of more effective drug policy responses

 Recommendations